extenda/actions/pact-create-version/README.md

 ### Examples

-The following example shows how the action can be used to publish pacts that's been created during consumer tests.
+The following example shows how the action can be used to create/update a pact (will contain a branch).

 ```yaml
 on: push